Up to 50% off sofas & mattresses — limited‑time deals.

 Should a sofa match the rug or the curtains

-Matching exactly is rarely necessary.
-A better target is coordination: pull one shared undertone from the rug, then vary value or texture.
-Curtains can echo a secondary tone or stay neutral so the sofa remains the anchor.
+Exact matching is rarely the goal.
+Coordination works better.
+Pull a shared undertone from the rug, then vary the value, texture, or material so the room still has some depth.
+Curtains can echo a secondary tone or stay neutral if you want the sofa to carry more of the room.

 FAQs